 Frequently we’re told that if we put more effort into the things we want, we will get the results we desire.
-It comes from teachers, parents, friends, social media, relating to jobs, relationships, fitness and appearance.
+It comes from teachers, parents, friends and social media, relating to jobs, relationships, fitness and appearance.

 I see quotes on Instagram and Facebook telling me to work harder for my fitness goals, and go that extra mile to get what I want:

 For a few years, I was training (and working) in the red zone, pushing my body to the max most days.
-It began when I hired a personal trainer in 2013 to get me in shape for The Rat Race Dirty Weekend the following year.
-He trained me hard and I got results and looked good.
+It began when I hired a personal trainer in 2013 to get me in shape for 20 mile obstacle race the following year.
+He trained me hard, I got results and was as fit as a fiddle.
 I went from not being able to run 2 miles to finishing in the top 10 females and becoming a sponsored obstacle race runner within 1.5 years.

-I know it’s not cool and some might even tell me off for pushing that hard but I am pleased I worked in that zone, as now I know what it feels like and despite feeling like I was dying, I wasn’t.
+I know training in the black zone may not be considered cool but I am pleased I worked up there, as now I know what it feels like.
+Despite it feeling like I was dying, I wasn’t.

 Recently, my fitness goals have changed dramatically.
-I’ve been very fortunate to become supported by GMB Fitness for my Atlantic rowing challenge.
-They have provided me with their Integral Strength Exercise Program, which is a foundation level bodyweight training course.
+I’m fortunate to be supported by GMB Fitness for my Atlantic rowing challenge.
+They have provided me with their Integral Strength Program, which is a foundation level bodyweight training course.
 It includes movements such as the pistol squat (

 My push-ups, despite only having progressed to 5, are now off my knees and they look and feel strong with the best form of my life.

-This has all resulted from what feels like little effort and absolutely no red or black zone.
+This has all come from what feels like little effort and absolutely no red or black zone.
 I just followed the programme and did what I was told.

-Alongside this, I have also taken the effort levels in my running and rowing training down too.
-Since training for my China marathon, I’ve been using my feet as transport.
-Running into town to get my shopping, meeting friends, mostly with my trusted backpack.
+Alongside this, I have also taken the effort levels of my running and rowing training down too.
+Since training for my China marathon, I’ve been using my feet as transport; running into town to get my shopping, meeting friends, mostly with my trusted backpack.
 Having lost my GPS watch, I’m running slower and steadier.
-It’s difficult to know if my speed and performance has improved, but it feels more enjoyable.
+It’s difficult to know if my speed and performance have improved, but it feels more enjoyable.

-It’s also translated into my approach to life too.
+It’s also moved over into my day-to-day life too.
 Not rushing around at 100mph, stepping back and assessing situations, becoming more patient and enjoying moments rather than whizzing to the next destination, always wishing for the results now.